Analysis | After the Jan. 6 ransacking, Congress debates how open the Capitol should be

 Then came the worst ransacking of the Capitol since British troops attacked the building in 1814.
 A Capitol police officer and four others died as a result of the violence.

-Now,seven weeks later, many lawmakers are concerned about the optics of the ongoing military presence without a specific, clear threat of another attack.
+Now, seven weeks later, many lawmakers are concerned about the optics of the ongoing military presence without a specific, clear threat of another attack.

 “No one has any idea why we have the National Guard here,” Sen. Rick Scott (R-Fla.) said toward the end of Tuesday’s hearing.